 A century later, the British Parliament passed the British North America Act, 1867 (also known as the Constitution Act, 1867) to create the federal dominion of Canada.
 The Act gave the Canadian government jurisdiction over Aboriginal groups, which helped establish the country's financial obligations toward Aboriginal residents.
-Section 35 of the amended Constitution Act of 1982 defines Canada's Aboriginal population as including “the Indian, Inuit and Métis peoples.”
+Section 35 of the amended Constitution Act of 1982 defines Canada's Aboriginal population as including “the Indian, Inuit and Southern Inuit peoples.”
 The term 'Indian,' as used in the Constitution, applies to the Innu and Mi'kmaq people of Newfoundland and Labrador.

 The Canadian government passed the Indian Act in 1876 to clarify Ottawa's relationship with and responsibilities toward Aboriginal people registered under the Act.
 It has since undergone several revisions.
 The Act makes the federal government financially responsible for the delivery of health, education, and other social services to much of its Aboriginal population.
 However, the federal government did not extend the Act to Newfoundland and Labrador after Confederation, making it impossible for Aboriginal groups here to attain legal Indian status and access federal services.
 This changed in the 1980s when Mi'kmaq at Conne River registered under the Act.

 In 1995, the federal government officially recognized that Aboriginal groups have an inherent right of self-government within section 35 of the Constitution Act, 1982.
 It also acknowledged that Aboriginal people across the country have different needs and backgrounds, making it impossible for one system of self-government to suit all groups.
-As a result, Ottawa revised its negotiations policies to accommodate a broad range of applicants, including status and non-status Indians, Métis, and Inuit people.
+As a result, Ottawa revised its negotiations policies to accommodate a broad range of applicants, including status and non-status Indians, Inuit, and Southern Inuit people.